Mohamed-A-Elshafey/SDN-DDoS2025/README.md

 ## License

-This dataset is licensed under the [Mohamed-A-Elshafey] license.
+This dataset is licensed under the [XXX] license.
 See the LICENSE file for details.